phuongmt3/Vietnamese-Graph-Summarization/README.md

 Make use of data in train set and validation set.
 You can change the arguments and run file train.py.

 ## Test
 Make use of data in test set.
-You can load our pretrained model or your own trained model and run file test.py, which will create a 'VLSP Dataset/results.txt' file containing all created summaries.
+You can load your own trained model and run file test.py, which will create a 'VLSP Dataset/results.txt' file containing all created summaries.
 You can print out the result on your own or upload the result file to [AI Hub](https://aihub.vn/competitions/341) for the detailed report.

 ## References